The Zimmerly property (in the foreground) in the Columbia River Gorge National Scenic Area. (Image by Brady Holden)

 Friends works to stop one of the largest and longest-running land use violations in the history of the National Scenic Area.

-Now, in 2022, Zimmerly seeks permits from Clark County to resume mining at this site, but without the comprehensive environmental review required by law.
-In addition, Zimmerly proposes a mining "haul route" in a residential area where mining uses are prohibited.
+Now, in 2023, Zimmerly seeks permits from Clark County to resume mining at this site, but without the comprehensive environmental review required by law.
+In addition, Zimmerly proposes a mining "haul road" in a residential area where mining uses are prohibited.
 Meanwhile, Zimmerly and the Nutter Corporation continue pushing meritless arguments through litigation in a last-ditch effort to force new mining at the site without any land use permits at all.

 In 2017, after a twenty-year period with little to no mining activity on the Zimmerly property, the Nutter Corporation began mining the property without the required land use permits, harming Gorge resources and the surrounding community.
 In 2019, the Columbia River Gorge Commission held that Nutter and Zimmerly were violating the National Scenic Area rules by conducting mining activities without the required permits.
 Despite six separate Clark County enforcement orders plus the Gorge Commission's ruling, Nutter and Zimmerly continued their unlawful mining activities well into 2020.